GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 There are several papers discussing this question: will AI replace traditional designer's job?
 Let's see what these reporter think. ...

 Living in the current situation, what is the best move for a landscape architecture designer?
-What my suggested is keep learning and keep updating your self, be sensitive and welcome the new trend in the field would be a wise behavior.
+What my suggested is keep learning and keep updating yourself, be sensitive and welcome the new trend in the field would be a wise behavior.

+Even technology is advance, application of technology and public access are unpredictable, and usually take decades to achieve, or even fail to be accepted.